mzazon/awesome-cloud-projects/aws/event-sourcing/event-sourcing.md

    echo "✅ Created read model table: ${READ_MODEL_TABLE}"
    ```

    The read model table is now ready to receive projected data from the event stream.
 This table will maintain current state views that can be queried efficiently without reconstructing state from events, providing the performance benefits of denormalized data while maintaining the auditability and consistency guarantees of event sourcing.
+Multiple projection types per aggregate enable specialized views for different business scenarios.

 4. **Create Command Handler Lambda Function**: